sufrin/Red/RedApp/README.md

   in your local OS/X or Linux scripts folder.
 This is often named `~/bin/` but needn't be.
 Installing may be done by copying or by making (symbolic or other) links.
-  5. Copy the various `.AppleRed`...`.profile` files to you home folder.
+  5. Copy the various `.AppleRed`...`.profile` files to your home folder.
   You may wish to edit them to establish a richer environment or to select a different editing service port number.